CurveDocs/curve-docs/docs/factory/stableswapNG/overview.md

 ## **Base Pools**

-StableSwap pools allow the deployment of metapools (asset paried against a base pool; [more here](https://resources.curve.fi/lp/pools/?h=base)).
-When deploying a new Factory, the already existing base pools must manually be added to the contract in order to be used for metapools.
+StableSwap pools also allow the deployment of metapools (an asset paired against a base pool).
+When deploying a new Factory, the existing base pools must be manually added to the contract for them to be used for metapools.

-Limitations when adding new base pools:
+*Limitations when adding new base pools:*

-- Rebasing tokens are not allowed in the base pool
+- Rebasing tokens are not allowed in the base pool.
-- Do not add base pool which contains native tokens (e.g. ETH)
+- Do not add a base pool that contains native tokens (e.g., ETH).
-- As much as possible: use standard ERC20 tokens
+- As much as possible, use standard ERC20 tokens.

 ### `add_base_pool`